tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 4 - Root Locus Techniques and Design.md

 $$\bar{M} = Me^{j \text{ phase of m}}$$
 $$F(s) = s  + a  = (\sigma + a) + j \omega $$

-Bottom right is a di
+Bottom right is a different way to draw the same vector, we aren't concerned with location Zeros are now at $- a$

+Bottom right we are evaluating $F(s) = s + 7$ at the point

 $(s+a)$ is a complex number and can be represented by a vector drawn from the zero of the function to the point s

-The goal here is to keep the point s in the same spot, changing the origin of the vector.

 Apply this
 ![](Attachments/Pasted%20image%2020240314194855.png)